Approximate Border Location

 The Bulgan-Takashiken Crossing: A Gateway to the Altai

 The border crossing at Bulgan in Khovd Province, western Mongolia, which connects to the Chinese port of Takashiken in Xinjiang, is a remote but increasingly important gateway between the two nations.
-This is not a tourist crossing.
-It is a major commercial artery, the primary route for the export of coal and other minerals from the rich mining deposits of western Mongolia to China.
+This is open to international travelers but primarily a major commercial artery for the export of coal and other minerals from the rich mining deposits of western Mongolia to China.
 The crossing is located in a stark and beautiful high-altitude desert landscape, at the foot of the mighty Altai Mountains.
 The road is a constant parade of massive coal trucks, kicking up clouds of dust.
 The atmosphere is industrial and functional, a place of immense scale and raw commerce, set against a backdrop of profound natural beauty.
-For the traveler, this is a very difficult and restricted border to use, a passage through the engine room of the modern, resource-driven relationship between Mongolia and China.
+For the traveler, this is a difficult border to use, requiring careful planning and often special arrangements.

 A History of a New Mining Corridor